LARIAT.NET Wireless Broadband

 • Unaffected by weather (Unlike other wireless providers, we engineer our links for 24x7x365.25 reliability).

 • Faster browsing than DSL, cable, or other wireless; try a side-by-side comparison to see!
-Our automatic Web acceleration requires no special software.

 • Inconspicuous radio units mount outdoors or in window